HireDale/hiredale.github.io/index.md

   Access the Daley Dose Help Files — a knowledge base designed to help users quickly locate reference guides and step‑by‑step tutorials for the application.

 - [**Release Notes**](/daleydose/release-notes-v1.5)
-  View the updates, enhancements, and fixes in the latest Daley Dose release.
+  Review the updates, enhancements, and fixes included in the latest version of the Daley Dose application.

 - [**Version History**](/daleydose/release-note-version-history)
   Browse the complete archive of previous Daley Dose releases.